Here's a simple technique for making a cough syrup with lung-friendly herbs and honey. What herbs do you like to use for lung health?

 Herbs & Flowers

-Tastes great, full of vitamin C, dried citrus peels also have a nice bitters effect on a sick tummy.
-Add fresh squeezed lemon, lime, or orange juice for an extra boost and sweetness.
+Citrus fruit: the exact format varies, but I most often use a slice or two of dried lemon, lime, or orange.
+They taste great and are full of vitamin C. Dried citrus peels also have a nice bitters effect on a sick tummy.
+Add freshly squeezed lemon, lime, or orange juice for an extra boost and sweetness.

-There are so many more herbs for cough and colds that I’ve not listed here…so learn.
+There are so many more herbs for coughs and colds that I’ve not listed here…so learn.
 Research.
 Experiment safely, and spend time with the plants that call to you.
 Enjoy the process!